flock-community/aigentic/README.md

 ## How to use

-To build an agent which uses OpenAI as model provider with local (non http tools) use the following dependencies:
+To build an agent which uses OpenAI as model provider with local (non-http) tools use the following dependencies:

 ```
 implementation("community.flock.aigentic:core:0.0.4-SNAPSHOT")